 This outperformance was driven by the outstanding return from the sale of XLT and by the delivery of planned cash flows and other asset outperformance.
-Changes in the valuation of the Company's portfolio assets are described in the Movements in portfolio value section of the Investment Manager's review on pages 24 and 25.
+Changes in the valuation of the Company's portfolio assets are described in the Movements in portfolio value section of the Investment Manager's review.